Phoenix Self-Driving Car Accident Lawyer

 Compensation After a Self-Driving Car Accident

-The compensation you could receive after a self-driving car accident depends mainly on the extent of your injuries and financial losses from the crash.
-Furthermore, you can break down the compensation from a personal injury case into two major categories.
+The compensation you could receive after a Phoenix self-driving car accident depends mainly on the extent of your injuries and financial losses from the crash.
+Furthermore, you can break down the compensation from a self-driving car accident case into two major categories.

-The companies that manufacture and sell self-driving vehicles have deep pockets and large legal teams.
+Sometimes, accident victims can go after the vehicle manufacturer.
+Like Tesla, companies that manufacture and sell self-driving vehicles have deep pockets and large legal teams.
 They might try to shift the blame for an accident onto you, especially if you were nominally the vehicle’s driver at the time of the accident.
-However, these companies have a responsibility to put out safe products—and when they do not, they can be liable for the conseuences.
-If an autonomous vehicle company tries to say you are at fault for an accident, get in touch with an attorney immediately.

 How Do Autonomous Vehicles Work?